alistairdunn1/scala/Readme.md

 - **Sex-Specific Support**: Handles male, female, and combined unsexed keys automatically
 - **Sampling Analysis**: Calculates current otolith counts and additional requirements for minimum (3 per length bin) and optimum (10 per length bin) coverage
 - **User-Specified Tails**: Optional specification of age assignments for extreme lengths
-- **Comprehensive Validation**: Extensive input validation and progress reporting
+- **Validation**: Functions to undertake input validation and progress reporting
-- **Smart Normalisation**: Ensures age proportions sum to 1.0 within each length bin
+- **Normalisation**: Ensures age proportions sum to 1.0 within each length bin

-The default optimum target of 10 otoliths per length bin is based on simulation studies showing this provides reliable age composition estimates (Coggins et al., 2013).
+The default optimum target of 10 otoliths per length bin is based on a simulation study that recommends the number of otoliths for reliable age composition estimates (Coggins et al., 2013).

 ### Interpolation and Extrapolation Algorithms

 The `create_alk()` function uses sophisticated algorithms to fill missing length-age combinations, applied in priority order:

-#### 1. User-Specified Tail Ages (Highest Priority)
+#### 1. User-Specified Tail Ages)
 User-defined length-age pairs are applied first for extreme lengths:
 - Applied to lengths at or beyond the observed data range
 - Takes precedence over automatic interpolation/extrapolation